 |Published page.
 Note: This icon displays for project items, not in the Pages navigation panel.
 See The projects feature.

 |You do not have the right to publish this item, or the specific item version no longer exists.
 Note: This icon displays for project items, not in the Pages navigation panel.
 See The projects feature.

 Your website might be customized with other symbols implemented by the partner developer.

 Use drag and drop to move a page, or select Cut in the context menu for the page you want to move and select Paste for the destination page.
 You can also move pages using the keyboard commands CTRL+X for cut (on Mac: CMD+X), and CTRL+V for paste (on Mac: CMD+V).

 When you move a page, internal links are redirected to the new location and are not broken.
 However, any external links pointing to the moved page will be broken.

 Copy a page

-Press CTRL (or on Mac: Option) on your keyboard and drag and drop to copy a page, or select Copy in the context menu for the page you want to copy, and then select Paste for the destination page.
-You can also copy pages by using the keyboard commands CTRL+C for copy (on Mac: CMD+C), and CTRL+V for paste (on Mac: CMD+V).
+Press CTRL (or on Mac: Option) on your keyboard and drag and drop to copy a page, or select Copy in the context menu for the page you want to copy, then select Paste for the destination page.
+You can also copy pages using the keyboard commands CTRL+C for copy (on Mac: CMD+C), and CTRL+V for paste (on Mac: CMD+V).